-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.
+Both the 1D and the A6500 have been discontinued, but can regularly be found used on eBay.
+The 1D was replaced by the Canon 1D Mark II, while the A6500 was followed by the Sony A6600.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Sony A6500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.